edwardcrompton/twitter-friends/readme.md

   Note: This is wrong - we should change the owner to the nginx owner.

-5. Copy .env.travis to .env
-  Then add the secreat Twitter application keys as described in the Development set up below.
+5. The .env.travis file contains most of the configuration required for the docker set up.
+Copy this file to '.env'.

+  You will then need to add some secret authentication keys for your Twitter app.

+  Create a Twitter app at https://apps.twitter.com

+  Add the following lines to .env, filling in the details of your Twitter app in place of the xxx

+  `# Twitter security credentials`

+  `TWITTER_CONSUMER_KEY=xxx`

+  `TWITTER_CONSUMER_KEY_SECRET=xxx`

+  `TWITTER_ACCESS_TOKEN=xxx`

+  `TWITTER_ACCESS_TOKEN_SECRET=xxx`

-## To run the tests:
+### To run the tests:

 `./run-tests.sh`